exosite-archive/hvac-reference-application/README.md

    ![new business](media/new_business.png)

-## Install the Murano CLI
+## Install Murano CLI

 Exosite offers a command line tool that allows you to efficiently work with the project in this tutorial.
-Even though everything in this tutorial can be accomplished using a the Web UI, feel free to install the Murano CLI.
+Even though everything in this tutorial can be accomplished using a the Web UI, feel free to install Murano CLI.

 ```
 Murano CLI is the command-line tool that interacts with Murano and makes tasks easier.
 Murano CLI makes it simple to deploy code to a solution, import many product definitions at once, set up endpoints and APIs, and more.